PEXANE2/azure-docs.tr-tr/articles/api-management/api-management-api-import-restrictions.md

 ## <a name="wadl"></a><a name="wadl"> </a>WADL

-Şu anda bilinen WADL alma sorunları yok.
+Şu anda bilinen bir WADL içeri aktarma sorunu yok.